© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ynysgedwyn Colliery, Fan House is a scheduled monument protected by Cadw under reference BR198.
 View the official record →

-Ynysgedwyn Colliery, Fan House is a late nineteenth-century industrial ventilation structure located in Breconshire, Wales.
+Ynysgedwyn Colliery, Fan House is a nineteenth-century industrial ventilation structure located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR198.

 Ynysgedwyn Colliery, Fan House is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR198.